ktakashi/r6rs-pffi/README.md

 Trunk repository version has far more APIs but it's not released nor maintained.
 Thus it is hard for me to make portable layer for it.

+### Why no IronScheme

+.Net makes a bit things harder.
+And its FFI support is very limited. (e.g. it doesn't work on Mono)

 To support above non supported implementations, your pull request is the fastest way :)